craigduncanlab/markup-languages/README.md

 | PL 	|			["NP","NP2","NP2"]		|			Numbered paras with change of numbering
 | LHC |			["LH","LC","LCF"]			|		H1,H2, Indent
 | L2 	|			["H2","Indent1","H3","H3"]		|	H2 with an indent then (a) pattern

-# Plain Markup Language

-The aim of this markup language is minimalist, to avoid the need for markup except where it can assist with automated application of styles and rendering of new documents.

-Consistent with this aim, the present definition of PML avoids the need for marking up plain text except for:
- - notes;
- - punctuation to encode tabulation (e.g. vertical expansion of long legal sentences);
- - defining where new documents begin; and
- - metadata (kind of document  - to assist with automated SML generation).

-Automated SML generation requires the translator to use algorithms and analysis of the PML text to produce more detailed markup encoding than exists in the PML.

-## Notes

-One of the aims of PML is to give easy control over the inclusion of comments(notes) that will pass through to SML.

-## Document divisions

-The document division '-n-' is currently the same as SML, but it could be changed if the PML to SML translator makes an appropriate substitution.

-## Expansion of sentences by Plain English drafting rules

-Rather than a tagging system, PML uses a sentence construction convention (or restriction), namely that sub-paragraphs and lists will not be written vertically in PML.

-The intention is that the PML to translate to an intermediate markup language like SML can convert a sentence that is written as :

-	This is a sentence that has lists, including: first item; second item; and third item.

-into sml like this:

-	This is a sentence that has lists, including:#IN

-	first item;#H3

-	second item; and#H3

-	third item.#H3

-which can ultimately appear in .docx as something like this:

-	This is a sentence that has lists, including:

-	(a) first item;

-	(b) second item; and

-	(c) third item;

-There is a legal convention that can require that some components of sentences can be broken into separate lines (paragraphs) depending on the location of list items, which are then indicated not only by line breaks, but also by the colon and semi-colons.
-This process is called 'tabulation' in academic legal drafting papers.

-The exact hashcode applied in SML will depend on the currently chosen 'theme' of the document.
-The parser will turn these into separate paragraphs and attempt to locate the 'and' on the correct line.

-## Metadata (categories of document)

-The instruction 'meta:' can be used to specify the style outline schemes to be used for PML to SML translation schemes.

-For example,

-	meta:legaldoc
-	meta:letter
-	meta:defaultdoc
-	meta:memo

-Each of these will specify the specific hashcodes to be used in place of the 'default' styles detected by the program.

 # Implementation of the PML to SML translation